 Disabled veterans may qualify for life insurance through the US Department of Veteran Affairs.
-Check with them for their rules and regulations, but usually for a policy to be issued the veteran must be in good health besides the disability, the disability must have been directly caused by service in the military, and you must apply within two years of the disability being recognized officially the they Department.
+Check with them for their rules and regulations, but usually, for a policy to be issued the veteran must be in good health besides the disability, the disability must have been directly caused by service in the military, and you must apply within two years of the disability being recognized officially by the department.

 Group or Employer Offered Life Insurance

 One option that can work in some cases is to get a policy issued through your employer or other groups in which you are a member that provides life insurance as a benefit.
 The face amount is restricted, but this is usually very affordable, you don’t usually need to go through any underwriting, and there aren’t usually any stipulations.
 Make sure that if you work or below to any clubs that you check with them regarding life insurance offerings.
 In some cases, this benefit is so inexpensive your employer may even add it for you.

 This isn’t a great option, but you can get some protection by adding a rider (which is like a contract clause) into your life insurance policy which precludes claims payouts from being made if you pass away from a specified pre-defined condition.
 Normally this would relate to your disability (but not necessarily) and represents your largest risk factor for dying.
 If you still want some coverage, you may be able to approach an insurance company about writing this clause into your life insurance contract through.